abhijeet2096/TL-WN722N-V2/Readme.md

 ## Activating/Deactivating LED

  1. Clone this Repository.
- 2. Edit "include/autoconf.h" in your favourite editor
+ 2. Edit `include/autoconf.h` in your favourite editor
- 3. go to line 173 and comment/uncomment "#define CONFIG_LED"
+ 3. go to line 173 and comment/uncomment `#define CONFIG_LED`
  4. Make again the drivers
  5. Reboot system